rhammell/planesnet/README.md

 ![planes](http://i.imgur.com/SkimtmU.png)

 The "no-plane" class includes 9800 images.
-Half of these images are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. - that do not include any portion of an airplane.
-The other half of them images are "confusers" that contain a portion of an airplane, but not enough to meet the full definition of the "plane" class.
+Half of these are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. - that do not include any portion of an airplane.
+The other half are "confusers" that contain a portion of an airplane, but not enough to meet the full definition of the "plane" class.
 Example images from this class are shown below.

 ![no-planes](http://i.imgur.com/9mxE7Ca.png)
 ![planes](http://i.imgur.com/81eOBRz.png)